 The project envisioned the development of an innovative development with exceptional activities to take advantage of the extensive water frontage.
-The initial master plan comprised of seven precincts with a GFA well over a million square metres which included high-end residential communities, shopping mall and high-street retail, government complexes, waterfront promenade, marina and multiple hotel developments.
+The initial master plan comprised of seven precincts with a gross floor area (GFA) well over a million square metres which included high-end residential communities, shopping mall and high-street retail, government complexes, waterfront promenade, marina and multiple hotel developments.
 TRI prepared a comprehensive evaluation of the relevant real estate markets and completed the project in two stages: a master plan validation to evaluate the proposed and alternative development schemes, followed by a market and financial feasibility study with full component financials.

 TRI provided strategic advice and recommendations on the master plan after analysing in detail the demand drivers, growth potential, and current and projected market performance of various real estate sectors in Dubai.